MostlyArmless/whisper-hotkey/README.md

 ## Run

 The service should automatically start when you log into Ubuntu.
 To start audio transcription, just hit the hotkey which is `Ctrl+Alt+R` by default.
 The text will be typed into whatever app you have focused at the current cursor position.
 All transcribed text will be saved to `~/whisper-transcript.txt`, regardless of whether it is successfully typed into a target application or not, so you can always refer back to it later.

+## Troubleshooting

+You can find the service definition file at `~/.config/systemd/user/whisper-client.service` if needed.
+To see the logs run `journalctl --user -u whisper-client.service -f`.
+If you make changes to the service file, you can reload it with `systemctl --user daemon-reload`.
+To restart the service run `systemctl --user restart whisper-client.service`.